DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Analytical Evaluation

+Fig.~\ref{fig:analytical_snr:subfig:1e6_diffDist} provides an exemplary unequal-distance cross-check for $d_1=\qty{10}{\micro\meter}$ and $d_2=\qty{14}{\micro\meter}$.
+We observe that the qualitative ordering of the considered schemes and \ac{DBMC-NOMA} variants remains unchanged: the synchronous case (s) remains the weakest, while the asynchronous cases (r) and (e) still outperform \ac{TDMA} and approach \ac{MDMA} at moderate and high SNR.
+At the same time, the gap between the asynchronous and synchronized cases becomes smaller than in Fig.~\ref{fig:analytical_snr:subfig:1e6}, indicating that unequal distances mainly affect the quantitative gain, but not the overall conclusion that offset diversity continues to provide a performance benefit in this unequal-distance cross-check.

-Looking at Figure~\ref{fig:analytical_snr:subfig:1e5}, where $N_\mathrm{TX,max} = 10^5$, we see a similar behavior with slight differences.
-Firstly, a major disadvantage of the $N_\mathrm{TX}$ optimization becomes apparent, as the (s-o) case does not reach \ac{MDMA} performance even for very large SNR values.
-Additionally, the impact of worst-case delay samples in the (r) case appear larger, when comparing the (r) and (e) curve.
+Looking at Fig.~\ref{fig:analytical_snr:subfig:1e5}, where $N_\mathrm{TX,max} = 10^5$, we see a similar behavior with only slight differences.
+A major disadvantage of the $N_\mathrm{TX}$ optimization becomes apparent, as the (s-o) case does not reach \ac{MDMA} performance even for very large SNR values.